jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program/clang/13/O1/divergences/t0001-init/default/divergences.md

 Uncategorised
   After events:
-    CF: do_git_path at path.c:440:3
-    CT: adjust_git_path at path.c:399:0
-    CF: adjust_git_path at path.c:403:6
-    CT: is_dir_file at path.c:80:0
-    CF: is_dir_file at path.c:83:6
-    CT: Jump to external code for strncmp
-    RF: Jump to external code for strncmp
-    CF: is_dir_file at path.c:83:33
-    CT: git_is_dir_sep at git-compat-util.h:446:0
-    RF: git_is_dir_sep at git-compat-util.h:0:0
-    CF: is_dir_file at path.c:85:9
-    CT: git_is_dir_sep at git-compat-util.h:446:0
-    RF: git_is_dir_sep at git-compat-util.h:0:0
-    CF: is_dir_file at path.c:85:9
-    CT: git_is_dir_sep at git-compat-util.h:446:0
-    RF: git_is_dir_sep at git-compat-util.h:0:0
-    CF: is_dir_file at path.c:87:10
-    CT: Jump to external code for strcmp
-    RF: Jump to external code for strcmp
-    RF: is_dir_file at path.c:0:0
-    CF: adjust_git_path at path.c:406:12
-    CT: Jump to external code for strcmp
-    RF: Jump to external code for strcmp
-    CF: adjust_git_path at path.c:409:11
-    CT: dir_prefix at path.c:72:0
-    CF: dir_prefix at path.c:75:10
-    CT: Jump to external code for strncmp
-    RF: Jump to external code for strncmp
-    RF: dir_prefix at path.c:0:0
-    RF: adjust_git_path at path.c:0:0
-  Occurrences: 2

-Uncategorised
-  After events:
     CF: do_git_path at path.c:441:2
   Occurrences: 2

 Uncategorised
   After events:
-    CF: do_git_path at path.c:441:2
-    CT: strbuf_cleanup_path at path.c:50:0
-    CF: strbuf_cleanup_path at path.c:52:21
-    CT: cleanup_path at path.c:40:0
-    CF: cleanup_path at path.c:43:6
-    CT: skip_prefix at git-compat-util.h:674:0
-    RF: skip_prefix at git-compat-util.h:0:0
-    RF: cleanup_path at path.c:0:0
-    RF: strbuf_cleanup_path at path.c:0:0
-  Occurrences: 2

-Uncategorised
-  After events:
     CF: do_match_pathspec at dir.c:494:9
   Occurrences: 8

-Uncategorised
-  After events:
-    CF: do_match_pathspec at dir.c:494:9
-    CT: match_pathspec_item at dir.c:324:0
-    CF: match_pathspec_item at dir.c:373:30
-    CT: ps_strncmp at pathspec.h:133:0
-    CF: ps_strncmp at pathspec.h:139:10
-    CT: Jump to external code for strncmp
-    RF: Jump to external code for strncmp
-    RF: ps_strncmp at pathspec.h:0:0
-    RF: match_pathspec_item at dir.c:0:0
-  Occurrences: 4

-Uncategorised
-  After events:
-    CF: do_match_pathspec at dir.c:494:9
-    CT: match_pathspec_item at dir.c:324:0
-    RF: match_pathspec_item at dir.c:0:0
-  Occurrences: 2

 Uncategorised
   After events: